EdwinVW/iot-edge-demos/README.md

 # IoT Edge Demos
-This repo containsan some projects that are part of an IoT Edge demo solution.
+This repo contains several projects that are part of an IoT Edge demo solution.

 > Documentation will soon be added.